Metaphors are powerful weapons in an author’s writing arsenal. (See what I did there? That was a metaphor.)

 Metaphors create a shortcut to understanding

 The qualities of the metaphor can be quickly and easily applied to the thing the metaphor is describing, without the need for those qualities to be explicitly stated.
-This makes your writing delightfully succinct and concentrates meaning.
+This makes a piece of writing delightfully succinct and concentrates meaning.
 The metaphor ‘love is a thorny rose’ is not difficult to understand: it suggests that love it beautiful but has the hidden potential for pain.

 Metaphors can surprise the brain, which in turn leads to delight

-The key to keeping your reader interested is by continuously smashing apart expectation.
+The key to keeping readers interested is by continuously smashing apart expectation.
 Usually, we think of originality and defying convention in terms of plot or character, but word choice is ripe with potential in this regard.
-By pairing two unexpected images (as long as they make sense together), you interrupt your reader’s expected train of thought and make them sit up and pay attention, and there’s a natural delight in discovering something new.
+By pairing two unexpected images (as long as they make sense together), a writer can interrupt the reader’s expected train of thought and make them sit up and pay attention, and there’s a natural delight in discovering something new.

 Metaphors deepen the reading experience

-Something that makes reading (rather than other forms of storytelling like movies) unique is that it has the potential to engage the imagination so intensely that readers experience a story, rather than consume it passively.
-Invoking sensory detail is one of the best ways to do this.
+Something that makes reading (rather than other forms of storytelling like movies) unique is that it has the potential to engage the imagination so intensely that readers experience a story rather than consume it passively.
+Invoking sensory detail is one of the best ways a writer can do this.
 Pairing metaphor with sensory detail amplifies this effect.
-Make the reader feel.
+It makes the reader feel.

 Similes vs Metaphors